data-forge/data-forge-plot/README.md

 ## Breaking changes

 As of version 0.4.0 the Nightmare/Electron depenency has been removed along with the `renderImage` function.

-The `renderImage` function will soon be made available in a separately installable plugin.
+The `renderImage` function has been moved to the separate library [@data-forge-plot/render](todo).
 This has been removed due to the size that the Electron dependency adds to this package.
 In the future you you will have to install the separate package to render a plot to an image.

+Please note that the sample code below to see how the new library is installed and *required* to access the `renderImage` function.

 ## Project Goals